Table of contents

 You have several good options:

 There are two things I’d ask you not to do.
 The first thing not to do is to email me directly.
 This is a hard unit, and it’s very unlikely you’re the only one who’s having trouble with the concept, so it’s much better to ask in the unit team - that way, everyone gets to benefit from the answer.
 Even from a selfish point of view, if you ask in the unit team, there’s a good chance you’ll get a faster response, since TAs and other students can answer as well.
-The second thing not to do is to ask ChatGPT - not because it’s morally wrong, which it isn’t, but because it’s a bad idea to rely on anything it says that you can’t independently verify.
-Taking a real example I saw this summer: it’s capable of simultaneously a) giving a highly-polished explanation of Dijkstra’s algorithm in the style of a cat looking for the shortest path to a treat, and b) getting a key detail of that algorithm (how it chooses the next edge to follow) subtly wrong.
+The second thing not to do is to ask ChatGPT - it’s a bad idea to rely on anything it says that you can’t independently verify.
+Taking a real example I saw some time ago: it’s capable of simultaneously a) giving a highly-polished explanation of Dijkstra’s algorithm in the style of a cat looking for the shortest path to a treat, and b) getting a key detail of that algorithm (how it chooses the next edge to follow) wrong in a way that completely breaks it.

 I think I’ve found an error in the notes or a Blackboard quiz.
 What should I do?